2 Killed, 5 Injured In Avalanche At Idaho Ski Resort

 "The slide follows wet, heavy snowfall over the past couple of days, which is also keeping avalanche danger high in the backcountry," Montana Public Radio's Aaron Bolton reported.
 "The resort reported 26 inches of snowfall in the past couple of days, much of it wet and heavy."

-Avalanche fatalities are rare inbounds at U.S. ski resorts.
+Avalanche fatalities are rare in-bounds at U.S. ski resorts.
 (Most skiing fatalities at resorts are due to collisions.)
 The avalanche occurred on Silver Mountain's Wardner Peak, an area of expert terrain that is accessed by traversing by ski or foot after exiting a chairlift.

 The Spokane Spokesman-Review reported that the peak had been open less than an hour when the avalanche happened.